rodel77/MarketPlaceDocs/source/misc/nbt_migration.rst

 MarketPlace was using SNBT (String NBT) to save item data but since 3.0.0 we are going to use Binary NBT, this requires a migration process.

+This might seem useless but otherwise, there's a huge chance that your whole MP catalog will not work in future versions.

 Why the migration
 =================